LunarWatcher/MIArchive/README.md

 A quick and dirty archival system meant as a replacement for my use of [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox), featuring:

-* undetected-geckodriver with ublock by default.
+* undetected-geckodriver with uBlock origin by default.
 Self-hosted archives have been especially vulnerable to aggressive Cloudflare configurations that block anything that maybe perhaps vaguely looks like it could be an AI slop scraper.
 * More of archive.org-like interface, where recapturing sites isn't a second-class activity shoehorned in after the fact.
+* A script sandbox render mode in addition to a script-allowing runtime, for those sites with JS that refuse to work when the JS runs (looking at you, Stack Overflow)

 Unlike ArchiveBox, MIArchive is intentionally designed to not store as many formats.
 Though certain additional downloaders exist, for websites, the goal is to store websites.
 If you want to download YouTube videos, [there's a perfectly good program for that](https://github.com/yt-dlp/yt-dlp).
+Certain format conversions may be implemented in the future, but the goal is only to support things that can be derived from the main scan.
+If it isn't compatible with that goal, it likely isn't compatible with the idea behind MIA.

 Also unlike ArchiveBox, MIA is Linux-only, largely to take advantage of some Linux-only features.
+This largely means xvfb, as this allows geckodriver to run with a display without actually requiring a display.

 ## Untitled tangent section